Wiener's 'closure of translates' problem and Piatetski-Shapiro's uniqueness phenomenon: Introduction

 The role of Theorem \ref{thm:piatetski-lq} in the cyclicity problem is clarified by the following observation (see Section \ref{subsection:background} below):

 \emph{The condition \ref{cond:atag} is equivalent to part \ref{cond:a} of Theorem \ref{thm:main-cyclic}, while the condition \ref{cond:btag} is necessary for part \ref{cond:b}, with $q = p/(p-1)$.}

-So the compatibility of \ref{cond:atag} and \ref{cond:btag} provides a necessary chance for the existence of a counter-example to Wiener's conjecture.
-Such an example was indeed sketched in \cite{lev-olevskii:generators} (in a weaker form than in Theorem \ref{thm:main-cyclic}).

-The present paper contains a detailed presentation and an extension of the results obtained in \cite{lev-olevskii:piatetski,lev-olevskii:generators}.
+So Theorem \ref{thm:piatetski-lq} provides a chance for (although it does not imply) the existence of a counter-example to Wiener's conjecture.
+Such a counter-example -- in a weaker form than Corollary \ref{cor:impossible-integers} above -- was sketched in \cite{lev-olevskii:generators}.
+The present paper contains full proofs and extensions of the results obtained in \cite{lev-olevskii:piatetski,lev-olevskii:generators}.
 It is organized as follows.

 In Section \ref{section:auxiliary} we give some preliminary background and auxiliary lemmas.

 Section \ref{section:riesz-products} is the key one in the paper.
 Our main tools are special measures on the circle, defined by Riesz-type products, and a version of Bernstein stochastic exponential estimate.